vmware-tanzu/tanzu-cli/hack/central-repo/README.md

 1. `localhost:9876/tanzu-cli/plugins/central:small` - a small repo with a few plugins with names that match real product plugins.
 Such a repo can be simpler to test with.
 1. `localhost:9876/tanzu-cli/plugins/central:large` - a large repo with the same plugins as the small repo plus extra stub plugins making the total number of plugins 100.
 This repo aims to mimic a full Central Repository.
 1. `localhost:9876/tanzu-cli/plugins/sandbox1:small` - the same plugins as the `central:small` image, but with version `v11.11.11`.
-This aims to mimic a sandbox repo that can be added to the CLI through the ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY variable.
+This aims to mimic a sandbox repo that can be added to the CLI through the `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` variable.
 1. `localhost:9876/tanzu-cli/plugins/sandbox2:small` - the same plugins as the `central:small` image, but with version `v22.22.22`.
-This aims to mimic a sandbox repo that can be added to the CLI through the ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY variable.
+This aims to mimic a sandbox repo that can be added to the CLI through the `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` variable.

 Limitations: